h183502/dat110public/week12/week12.md

 ##### no.hvl.dat110.node
 - Node: implements the ChordNodeInterface with its attributes and methods.
 For example, a node has an IP address, an identifier (hash of the IP address), finger table list, key id list, and so on.
 In addition, a node can be called to lookup any key id.
 Therefore, the method findSuccessor(keyid) and findHighestPredecessor(keyid) are directly implemented in node.
 In addition, the predecessor P of the successor S of node N can be notified that it has a new predecessor N, if P is between N and S after a remote call.
 This is implemented as P.notifySuccessor(N) and it's usually called during stabilize ring operation.
-- Message:
-- Operations:
-- OperationType:
-- MajorityPermission:
+- Message: This is used to store the message we want to send among the nodes.
+It is also used to send back acknowledgements to the sender process.
+- Operations: The class handles the actual read and write requests and operations from the client processes.
+- OperationType: An enum where the read and write types are defined

 - NodeInformation: used to print out information about the status of the node (IP, ID, finger table entries, current keys)